gambitproject/gambit/doc/gui.nfg.rst

 Rearranging the table
 ---------------------

-To change the table arrangement, drag a player from the player list to the row-label or column-label area.

-When the drop menu appears, choose where to place the player in the row or column hierarchy.
+To change the table arrangement, right-click any row or column label and choose a player from the menu that appears.
+If that side of the table already has one or more players assigned to it, the menu offers :guilabel:`Place player before` and :guilabel:`Place player after` submenus, each listing every player; if not, it offers a single :guilabel:`Use as row player` (or :guilabel:`Use as column player`) submenu instead.
 Gambit updates the display without changing the game itself.

 The available positions depend on the current arrangement.
-Placing a player before another player makes the moved player a higher level in the hierarchy; placing the player after another player makes the moved player a lower level.
+Choosing a player from :guilabel:`Place player before` makes that player a higher level in the hierarchy than the row or column that was right-clicked;
+choosing one from :guilabel:`Place player after` makes it a lower level.

 .. image:: screens/pd3.*
    :width: 50%